 To improve care for patients with serious illness and their families by promoting palliative care research.
 In partnership with the Palliative Care Clinical Services at the VA and Michigan Medicine, our aim is to rapidly translate findings into clinical practice.

-Specifically, the PCRP aims to provide a mechanism to:
+Our researchers aim to provide a mechanism to:

-- Establish institutional priorities for palliative care research;
+- establish institutional priorities for palliative care research.

-- Develop a new generation of researchers in palliative care;
+- develop a new generation of researchers in palliative care.

-- Coordinate and support studies focused on improving care for patients living with serious illness and their family caregivers.
+- coordinate and support studies focused on improving care for patients living with serious illness and their family caregivers.

 Central coordination of palliative care research would foster cross-disciplinary collaboration and provide access to local resources for conducting research, in turn, increasing the fundability of this talented pool of investigators.
-Here is a brief list of investigators whose current work directly relates to or touches upon palliative care.